Corneliani

 Corneliani is an Italian menswear manufacturer best known for its suits and sportcoats.
 The company distributes its products in over 70 countries worldwide through multi-brand stores and around 90 single-brand boutiques; Corneliani also manufactures and delivers made-to-measure suits worldwide.
 Its revenue in 2017 was €110 million.
 Corneliani has been 55%-owned by Investcorp since 2016.

 History

-The family-owned firm stretches back to the 1930s when Alfredo Corneliani, set up a craft business making raincoats and coats, which was then put on hold due to the outbreak of World War II.
+Originally a family-owned firm, its history stretches back to the 1930s when Alfredo Corneliani set up a small business making raincoats and coats, which was then put on hold during World War II.